 Train Travel Versus Bus Travel

 Train travel is one of the main experiences that every traveller visiting India should try.
-With that being said, I did find that bus travel was far easier and I used strictly overnight buses during my 2 weeks in North India.
+With that being said, I did find that bus travel was far easier, and I used strictly overnight buses during my 2 weeks in North India.

-I found that the booking process for trains was quite complex when booking through the official train website ( IRCTC) because I didn’t have an Indian mobile number.
-When booking trains (during my time in South India) I would either have to get my accommodation to help me book a train, or I would book through 12go Asia which meant I was paying more than I really needed to.
+When booking trains (during my time in South India), I would either have to get my accommodation to help me book a train, or I would book through 12go Asia, which meant I was paying more than I really needed to.

-If you would prefer to travel by train then I would make sure to get an Indian SIM card when you arrive at the airport so that your booking process goes smoothly when booking through the IRCTC website.
-Alternatively, I would use the 12go Asia if you are happy to pay a little more for the convenience of it.
+If you would prefer to travel by train, then I would make sure to get an Indian SIM card when you arrive at the airport so that your booking process goes a lot more smoothly than it did for me when booking through the IRCTC website.

-Please note that if you do take the train you will need to book these more in advance than the overnight buses as tickets sell out quickly.
-If you are more of a last-minute or spontaneous traveller then the bus is probably the best option for you.
+Please note that if you do take the train, you will need to book these more in advance than the overnight buses, as tickets sell out quickly.
+If you are more of a last-minute or spontaneous traveller, then the bus is probably the best option for you.

-Also, when catching overnight buses in India (especially for solo female travellers) the bus ‘stops’ and ‘stations’ were often random spots on the side of the road rather than official stations.
-When getting transport to these spots I would highly recommend asking your driver to wait with you until your bus arrives.
+Also, when catching overnight buses in India (especially for solo female travellers), the bus ‘stops’ and ‘stations’ were often random spots on the side of the road rather than official stations.

 You Might Also Enjoy…